top of page

 • Cardiovascular: Long, curved, and incredibly precise tools

-No one company makes everything—and for good reason.
+No one company makes everything and for good reason.
 Each specialty requires deep technical understanding, material expertise, and surgical feedback to develop tools that perform flawlessly.

 At Dr. Frigz, we focus on the areas where we can offer the most value: general surgery, gynecology, dental, ENT, orthopedics, and electrosurgery instruments, all with premium quality and customization options.
+All in reusable surgical instruments, single use (disposable) instruments and in sterile or non-sterile forms.

 Dr. Frigz: Helping You Navigate Complexity